gyetvaitamas/Escape/README.md

 # Escape
 ## An Unreal Engine 4 game for learning blueprints and C++
-The game development was part of the "The Unreal Engine Developer Course - Learn C++ & Make Games" block 3.
+The game development was part of the "The Unreal Engine Developer Course - Learn C++ & Make Games" Part 3.

 The assets (StarterContent) are not meant to be uploaded.

+## The aim of the game ##
+The player could get out of the room by placing weights on a platform and if the weight is heavy enough, the door will open.